J Visa Exchange Program

 To qualify for a J-1 Research Scholar or Short-Term Scholar visa under IREX’s program, applicants must:

-• Be a research scholar, professor, scientist, or person of similar background who can demonstrate academic credentials and research experience and/or contributions in a specific research field
+• Be a researcher, professor, scientist, or other person who can demonstrate academic credentials, research experience, and/or contribution in a specific research field.

-• Be invited to participate in a visiting research program (conducting research, observing, or consulting on a project) in the applicant’s field at a qualified host organization
+• Be invited to participate in a visiting research program (conducting research, observing, or consulting on a project) in the applicant’s field at a qualified host organization.
+IREX is unable to provide placement services.

-• Not be a candidate for a tenure-track position or intend to remain in the U.S. beyond 5 years
+• Not be a candidate for a tenure-track or permanent position or intend to remain in the U.S. beyond 5 years.

-J visa program participants from the past two years may have additional eligibility restrictions.
+Applicants who previously held a J visa during the past two years may have additional eligibility restrictions.

 Who We Work With

-IREX partners with established companies, research institutes, nonprofits, colleges, and other institutions that seek to host visiting researchers.
+IREX partners with established research institutes, companies, nonprofits, colleges, and other institutions that seek to host visiting scholars.

-• Prospective host organizations must articulate to IREX their ability to host exchange visitors and offer a stimulating, mutually beneficial research program.
+• Prospective host organizations must articulate to IREX their capacity to host exchange visitors and offer a stimulating, mutually beneficial research program.

 • Site visits may be required at the application stage and/or during the program.